plan-a-software/closure-js/README.md

 [Here](http://plan-a-software.github.io/autocomplete.html) is a demo of the class.

-The JSDoc for this class is [here](http://plan-a-software.github.io/doc/autocomplete/index.html).
+The JSDoc for this class is [here](http://plan-a-software.github.io/docs/autocomplete/index.html).

+To get a list of matched items, use the ```getModel``` method.
+To get a list of tokens entered by a user that do not match suggestions from the server use ```getNonMatches```.

 ### Dependencies